StarRocks/starrocks/docs/loading/BrokerLoad.md

 This topic uses CSV as an example to describe how to load data.
 For information about how to load data in other file formats and about the syntax and parameter descriptions for Broker Load, see [BROKER LOAD](../sql-reference/sql-statements/data-manipulation/BROKER%20LOAD.md).

 Note that in StarRocks some literals are used as reserved keywords by the SQL language.
 Do not directly use these keywords in SQL statements.
 If you want to use such a keyword in an SQL statement, enclose it in a pair of backticks (`).
-See [Parameter configuration](../sql-reference/sql-statements/keywords.md).
+See [Keywords](../sql-reference/sql-statements/keywords.md).

 #### Data examples